MichalEder/meet_ups/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+My first app to get to know Ruby and Ruby on Rails.

 ## Core features
+* User Accounts: create accounts, log in, and log out of the app

+* Create Meetups: Organizers can organize new meetups, providing titles, descriptions, locations, and date/time information.

+* Edit/ Cancel Meetups: Organizers have possibility to edit or cancel meetups and view registered participants.

+* Join and Leave Meetups: Participant may register for the meetups and easily deregister.

+* Both participants and organizers can use "My meetups" section to:
+   * Participants - see meetups they are registered for
+   * Organizers - Meetups they are organizing

+# MeetUps!
+My first app to get to know Ruby and Ruby on Rails.

+## Core features
-User Accounts: Securely create accounts, log in, and log out of the app.
+* User Accounts: Create accounts, log in, and log out of the app.

-Create Meetups: Users can organize new meetups, providing titles, descriptions, locations, and date/time information.
+* Create Meetups: Organizers can organize new meetups, providing titles, descriptions, locations, and date/time information.

-Meetup Discovery: Browse a list of upcoming meetups with easy-to-view details.
+* Edit/Cancel Meetups: Organizers have the possibility to edit or cancel meetups and view registered participants.

-Join and Leave Meetups: Register for the meetups that interest you, and easily deregister if your plans change.
+* Join and Leave Meetups: Participants may register for the meetups and easily deregister.
-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Both participants and organizers can use the "My meetups" section to:

+   * Participants – see meetups they are registered for.
+   * Organizers – see meetups they are organizing.